Problems with the promotion of the Su-35 and the development of the PAK FA

 Su-35 has a take-off weight of 34 t, more maneuverable than the 33-ton original Su-27, and has more advanced electronic equipment.
 The aircraft can perform cruising at supersonic speeds.
 In addition, Su-35 is about 50% more expensive than Su-27.
 The price of one aircraft is approximately 60 million (approximately equal to the cost of the latest F-16 modifications).
 Su-35 equipped with 30 mm cannon with 150 ammunition shells, can carry a combat load of 8 t mass on 12 suspension units.

-Russia's desire to develop an F-22 class fighter - the PAK FA - will face the need to perform a large amount of work.
-The prototype T-50 is clearly developed on the basis of the Su-27 airframe using stealth forms to reduce the EPR and the presence of an internal compartment for missiles and bombs.
-But a lot more needs to be done in order to get closer to the F-22 stealth level.
-At one time, it took 15 years for the prototype F-22 to go from the first flight to achieving operational readiness.
-The PAK FA could have developed faster, learning from the experience of F-22, especially considering that some of the espionage activity on the Internet was conducted by Russia.
-But this development speed is not a Russian trait.
+Russia's drive to develop an F-22-class fighter, the PAK FA, will face a major workload.
+The T-50 prototype is clearly based on the Su-27 airframe, with stealth shapes to reduce the radar cross-section and an internal compartment for missiles and bombs.
+But much more needs to be done to approach the F-22's stealth level.
+It took 15 years for the F-22 prototype to go from first flight to operational capability.
+The PAK FA could have developed more quickly, learning from the F-22's experience, especially given that some of the Internet spying was done by Russia.
+But that kind of speed is not a Russian trait.

 Another problem is the engines that were not ready for the first flight.
 Old engines were used, since at the first test stage the task was only to confirm the airworthiness of the airframe.
 New engines, as well as those used on the Su-35, suffer from various kinds of design problems.
 Russians have always encountered difficulties in developing high-tech engines, and this tradition continues.
 Now Russians say it will take several years to create a new engine.